MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-operationalize-deploy-consume.md

 #ms.custom: ""
 ---

-# What does it mean to deploy and consume analytics?
+# What is operationalization: deploy and consume analytics

 **Applies to:  Microsoft R Server 9.x**